-Barn Owls are a much loved bird.
-Many of us have been delighted to watch Barn Owls fly and hunt on the nature reserves we have visited.
-As a group, especially with the capping of North Loop and the subsequent meadows and margins that were created, it has been a bird that we had planned to attract.I am glad to be able to share with you and other concerned bodies that in late summer 2019 a pair took up residence and subsequently raised three juveniles.
+Barn Owls are a much loved bird and a species we have been keen to attract to Cromwell Bottom reserve.
+We have worked hard to develop a habitat for Barn Owls in the reserve and so we were thrilled in late summer 2019, when a pair took up residence and subsequently raised three juveniles.
 These three juveniles, all females, have been ringed and have now successfully fledged.
 It has been a delight to monitor them and watch their progress.

-The Wildlife Group have produced a book about the experience they had of Barn Owls on the Reserve, complete with photographs, – with major contributions from Steve Downing (Local Licensed Raptor worker, Chair of Calderdale Raptor Study Group and Chair of Northern England Raptor Forum), Robin Dalton (Area Countryside Officer Calderdale MBC), Hugh Firman (Conservation Officer Calderdale MBC and Simon Day, CBWG Trustee and Education Lead)
+Subsequently we have produced a book about our experience of Barn Owls on the reserve, complete with photograph, courtesy of Steve Downing (Local Licensed Raptor worker, Chair of Calderdale Raptor Study Group and Chair of Northern England Raptor Forum), Robin Dalton (Area Countryside Officer Calderdale MBC), Hugh Firman (Conservation Officer Calderdale MBC and Simon Day, Chair of CBWG.